mosbth/cimage/README.md

 v0.1 (2012-04-25)

-* Initial release after rewriting some older code I had lying around.
+* Initial release after rewriting some older code doing the same, but not that good and flexible.

 <pre>
  .